 Fiscal Year: A 12-month period between settlements of financial accounts.
 The fiscal year for the state and school districts runs from July 1 through June 30 and is identified by the calendar year in which it ends.
-For example, fiscal year 2018 runs from July 1, 2017, through June 30, 2018.
+For example, fiscal year 2019 runs from July 1, 2018, through June 30, 2019.
 A fiscal year is interchangeable with a school year for school finance purposes.
-For example, fiscal year 2018 is equivalent to the 2017-18 school year.
+For example, fiscal year 2019 is equivalent to the 2018-19 school year.

 Formula Allowance: The dollar amount per pupil unit used to calculate each district's basic general education revenue-the "front end" of the formula.
-The formula allowance for fiscal year 2018 is \$6,188.
+The formula allowance for fiscal year 2019 is \$6,312.
+This amount changes either because (1) the total funding is increasing or (2) existing separate formulas are "rolled-in" to the general formula or funding for specific programs are "rolled-out" of the general formula.